dansbands/todo-mern/README.md

 - Redux Saga
 - Responsive Design
 - Auth/ SignIn & SignUp views & routes
 - Detailed View and Editing of Todos
 - Ability to toggle view between Current, Completed, and All Todos
+- Ability to change order of Todos